mblackstock/node-red-contrib-data-view/README.md

 This example flow is also available via the *'Import'* menu in the Node-RED flow editor.

 ## Node configuration
+### Property
+Choose the message property containing the value to plot, `msg.payload` by default.

 ### Height
 The height (in pixels) of the chart.